 - Lego Space Shuttle

 - Lego Space Moon Buggy (This one wins the “in our price range” award, and in fact we have a couple!)

 Another just-for-fun favorite has been I Spy Universe, a Nintendo DS game Sarah bought when she first got her 3DS.

-Many thanks to the Christian Unschooling group on Facebook for a TON of great suggestions here!
+Many thanks to my friends on Facebook for a TON of great suggestions here!
 NOT all of these are appropriate for all ages, though Sarah has heard them all.
 Some are loosely about space, some use space as a metaphor for other topics, and some are factually-based “learning songs.”
 If you have 45 minutes or so, I really do recommend listening to the Holst orchestral suite, as that’s one I played several movements from in high school band and it really does speak to you about the nature of each planet as you hear them.

 - Rocket Man – Elton John

 - 2,000 Light Years from Home – Rolling Stones

 - Why Does the Sun Shine – They Might Be Giants

 - Planet Song – from Blue’s Clues

 - The Galaxy Song – from Monty Python & the Meaning of Life